Muts256/Threat-Hunt/Azuki_Bridge_Takeover.md

 **Technique:** Living off the Land Binaries and Scripts
 **Technique ID:** T1218

-### Description
-This detection identifies network connections from an administrative workstation to a public file-sharing service (`gofile`) initiated via `curl` during a remote session.
-Adversaries commonly abuse legitimate web services and native tools to exfiltrate data or communicate with command-and-control infrastructure while blending in with normal traffic.

 ### Data Source
 - Microsoft Defender for Endpoint
 - `DeviceNetworkEvents`